agarkov8/bike-rental-demand-philadelphia/README.md

 Analysis of Bike Rental Demand in Philadelphia 2021

-The whole documentation of the project can be found in the Bike_Rental_Demand_Paper- file.
+The whole documentation of the project can be found in the Bike_Rental_Demand_Paper.pdf file.